Credits and Debits and how They Affect Financial Reports

 The best way to understand debits and credits is to identify two components of each transaction: 1) what did you get; and, 2) where did it come from.
 The debit is what you got, and the credit is the source of the item you received.
 For instance, let’s imagine that you purchase a computer with your credit card.
 Since the computer is what you received it’s going to result in a debit to the asset account for your computer.
 The credit will be applied to the credit card liability account for the same amount.

 The banks tend to confuse us because they are telling us the entry to their liability account.
 When you deposit money in the bank, their liability to you increases.
 Since liabilities are credit accounts, they are crediting our account.
 When they reduce their liability to us, they are debiting their liability account.

-Quick Tips on Credits and Debits
+Rules for Applying Credits and Debits

 - To increase an asset account, debit it

 - To decrease an asset account, credit it

 - To increase a liability or equity account, credit it.

 - To decrease a liability or equity account, debit it.

 - To record expenses, debit an expense account.

 - There is no exception to the rule that debits must equal credits Debit is often abbreviated as “Dr.” and credit as “Cr.”